YUMI, Baby Food of the Future

 (At the very bottom you'll find a promo code for a percentage off your first order from YUMI.)

-What did each of you do professionally before launching Yumi?
+What did each of you do before launching Yumi?
 How did that propel you toward, and prepare you for, running Yumi?

 Angela: I worked in private equity leading turnarounds for a range of companies.
 I traveled the country, working on everything from seafood distribution to industrial brushes.
 The experience gave me hands-on operational experience and fanned a deep passion for helping companies grow and thrive.